 Medical Laboratory Science

-Medical Laboratory Scientists perform laboratory analyses to help the physician detect, diagnose and treat disease.
+Medical Laboratory Scientists (MLS) perform laboratory analyses to help the physician detect, diagnose and treat disease.
 Lab scientists work with sophisticated laboratory instruments and computers that must be kept in optimal operating condition to give the most accurate results.
-The volume and sophistication of laboratory testing will increase as the population grows and lives longer.
-Physicians base about 70 percent of their diagnoses and treatment decisions on the results of laboratory testing.
+The volume and sophistication of laboratory testing will increase as the population ages.
+Physicians base about 70% of their diagnoses and treatment decisions on the results of laboratory testing.

-Medical Laboratory Scientists work under the supervision of a medical director in such departments of the medical laboratory as the blood bank, clinical chemistry, microbiology, hematology, serology, and body fluid analysis.
+Medical Laboratory Scientists work under the supervision of a medical laboratory director in such departments as blood bank, clinical chemistry, microbiology, hematology, immunology, phlebotomy, body fluid analysis, and molecular testing.

 The program combines classroom instruction and laboratory practice on-campus with an internship in an affiliated laboratory.